lifebit-ai/DeepVariantWGS/README.md

 # DeepVariant as a Nextflow pipeline

-A Nextflow pipeline for running the [Google DeepVariant variant caller](https://github.com/google/deepvariant).
+A Nextflow pipeline for running the WGS version of [Google DeepVariant variant caller](https://github.com/google/deepvariant).

 At [Lifebit](https://lifebit.ai/?utm_campaign=documentation&utm_source=github&utm_medium=web) we developed this pipeline to ease and reduce cost for variant calling analyses.
 You can test the pipeline through our Platform: [Deploit](https://deploit.lifebit.ai/app/home).
 This allows you to run Deepvariant over cloud in a matter of a couple of clicks: and for single users our service is completely free!